stacylynnday/screen/README.txt

-Run Docker image: "docker run -p stacylynn333/iheartmediachallenge:latest"
+Run Docker image: "docker run stacylynn333/iheartmediachallenge"

 Output is printed to bash shell (for questions 1 and 3)